q-amazed-p/LogAnalyser-WebService/README.txt

 1. INTRODUCTION

-The use case I imagined based on the core and extra requirements of the assignment, is a service that may on one hand accept logs that are sent to it automatically, organise them and track repeating issues, and on the other, it may receive manual requests with bug summaries to tie them to organised logs and keep track of understood issues.
+Thehis is a simple service that may on one hand accept logs that are sent to it automatically, organise them and track repeating issues, and on the other, it may receive manual requests with bug summaries to tie them to organised logs and keep track of understood issues.

 To acheve that the service has three main functionalities: